foundling/blog_posts/getting_more_out_of_your_functional_callbacks/getting_more_out_of_your_functional_callbacks.md

 Imagine I have a list of filenames that have the format `<name>_<datestring>.json`.
 And let’s say I want to find any files for any person in a list for whom there is missing data in some date range.
 Let’s say the date range is ‘2016-12-01’ through ‘2016-12-15’ and it is inclusive.
 And let’s say that the names I care about are ‘bob’,‘alice’, and ‘fred’.
 Here’s how I could use this technique:

     const moment = require('moment');

-    const filenames = [

-        'alice_2016-12-07.json',
-        'alice_2016-12-04.json',
-        'alice_2016-12-09.json',
-        'alice_2016-12-01.json',
-        'alice_2016-12-03.json',
-        'alice_2016-12-11.json',
-        'bob_2016-12-03.json',
-        'bob_2016-12-09.json',
-        'bob_2016-12-02.json'

-    ];

-    const inRange = (start, stop) => (date) => moment(date).isBetween(moment(start),moment(stop));

-    filenames
-        .filter()

-I should note that I'm using ES6 syntax to express this in a much more concise manner.
-It may not always be more readable to use ES6 syntax, so please don't consider it a silver bullet.
-But in this case I find it makes the code concise yet readable.
-This would be the ES5 alternative:

-    function inRange (start, stop) {
-        return function (date) {
-            return moment(date).isBetween(moment(start), moment(stop));
-        }
-    }

-This definition syntax is generalizable, so if you wanted to, you could write a function that returns a function that returns a function:

-    const fn1 = (a) => (b) => (c) => max(a, b, c);

-And now, when you get around to using `has`, you can write this:

-    dataset
-        .filter(hasX('Z'))
-        .map(toY)
-        .some(isZ);

-## A Real Example

-Imagine I have a list of filenames that have the format `<name>_<datestring>.json`.
-And let’s say I want to find any files for any person in a list for whom there is missing data in some date range.
-Let’s say the date range is ‘2016-12-01’ through ‘2016-12-15’ and it is inclusive.
-And let’s say that the names I care about are ‘bob’,‘alice’, and ‘fred’.
-Here’s how I could use this technique:

-    const moment = require('moment');
     const assert = require('assert');
     const users = [ 'alice', 'bob', 'fred' ];
     const filenames = [